Attendances and Timesheet Management¶

 The analyses of profitability by project and by employee are available from the analytic accounts.
 They take all of the invoices into account, and also take into account the cost of the time spent on each project.

-When they're used properly, timesheets can be a good control tool for project managers and can provide awareness of costs and times.
+When they are used properly, timesheets can be a good control tool for project managers and can provide awareness of costs and times.

 When employee teams are important, a control system must be implemented.
 All employees should complete their timesheets correctly because this forms the basis of planning control, and the financial management and invoicing of projects

-You'll see in Services Management that you can automatically invoice services at the end of the month based on the timesheet.
-But at the same time some contracts are limited to prepaid hours.
+You will see in Deliver Quality Services that you can automatically invoice services at the end of the month based on the timesheet.
+But at the same time, some contracts are limited to prepaid hours.
 These hours and their deduction from the original limit are also managed by these timesheets.

-In such a situation, hours that aren't coded into the timesheets represent lost money for the company.
-So it's important to establish effective follow-up of the services timesheets and their encoding.
-To set up a structure for control using timesheets you should install the module hr_timesheet_sheet.
+In such a situation, hours that are not coded into the timesheets represent lost money for the company.
+So it is important to establish effective follow-up of the services timesheets and their encoding.
+To set up a structure for control using timesheets you should install the module hr_timesheet_sheet (Timesheets in the Reconfigure wizard).

-To enter timesheet data each employee uses the menu Human Resources ‣ Timesheets ‣ My Timesheets ‣ My Current Timesheet.
+To enter timesheet data each employee uses the menu Human Resources ‣ Time Tracking ‣ My Timesheet.

-In the upper part of the screen the user starts with the sign-in and sign-out times.
+In the upper part of the screen, the user starts with the sign-in and sign-out times.
 The system enables the control of attendance day by day.
-The two buttons Sign in and Sign out enable the automatic completion of hours in the area to the left.
-These hours can be modified by employee, so it's not a true management control system.
+The two buttons Sign In and Sign Out enable the automatic completion of hours in the area to the left.
+These hours can be modified by employee, so it is not a true management control system.

-The second tab of the timesheet By day gives the number of hours worked on the different projects.
-When there's a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that haven't been correctly coded in.
+The second tab of the timesheet, By Day, gives the number of hours worked on the different projects.
+When there is a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that have not been correctly entered.

-The third tab By account shows the time worked on all the different projects.
+The action Timesheet by Account shows the time worked on all the different projects.
 That enables you to step back to see an overview of the time an employee has worked spread over different projects.

 At the end of the week or the month, the employee confirms his timesheet.
 If the attendance time in the company corresponds to the encoded entries, the whole timesheet is then confirmed and sent to his department manager, who is then responsible for approving it or asking for corrections.

-Each manager can then look at a list of his department's timesheets waiting for approval using the menu Human Resource ‣ Timesheets ‣ My Department's Timesheets ‣ Timesheets to validate.
+Each manager can then look at a list of his department's timesheets waiting for approval using the menu Human Resource ‣ Reporting ‣ Timesheet ‣ Timesheet Sheet Analysis by applying the proper filters.
 He then has to approve them or return them to their initial state.

-To define the departmental structure, use the menu Administration ‣ Users ‣ Departments ‣ Departments.
+To define the departmental structure, use the menu Human Resources ‣ Configuration ‣ Human Resources ‣ Departments.

 At first sight, the approval of timesheets by a department manager can seem a bureaucratic hindrance.
 This operation is crucial for effective management, however.
-We have too frequently seen companies in the situation where managers are so overworked that they don't know what their employees are doing.
+We have too frequently seen companies in the situation where managers are so overworked that they do not know what their employees are doing.

 So this approval process supplies the manager with an outline of each employee's work at least once a week.
 And this is carried out for the hours worked on all the different projects.

-Contracts and their rates, planning, and methods of invoicing are the object of the following chapter, Services Management.
+Contracts and their rates, planning, and methods of invoicing are the object of the following chapter, Deliver Quality Services.